-EXPOSED NERVES TURNS THE CREATIVE SPACE INTO A RAPID-RESPONSE DESIGN STUDIO, WHERE THE PROCESS IS ISSUE-LED, EMOTIONALLY CHARGED, AND ALWAYS CHANGING.
+EXPOSED NERVES TURNED THE CREATIVE SPACE INTO A RAPID-RESPONSE DESIGN STUDIO, WHERE THE PROCESS WAS ISSUE-LED, EMOTIONALLY CHARGED, AND ALWAYS CHANGING.

-Rather than bring an installation or pre-planned exhibition to the London Design Biennale, Israel will present the act of designing itself.
-Exposed Nerves will be a multidisciplinary rapidresponse design studio whose reflective design routine highlights identity, cultural and social issues.
-The studio will feature four creators at any given time, with the creative process as well as the discussions, sketches, and conclusions all on display to the public.
-“The installation puts both the creators and the audience in an ever-changing emotional state because of the fragility and the delicacy of the meeting point,” says curator Hila Shaltieli.
+Rather than bring an installation or pre-planned exhibition to London Design Biennale, Israel presented the act of designing itself.
+Exposed Nerves was a multidisciplinary rapid response design studio whose reflective design routine highlights identity, cultural and social issues.
+The studio featured four creators at any given time, with the creative process as well as the discussions, sketches, and conclusions all on display to the public.
+“The installation puts both the creators and the audience in an ever-changing emotional state because of the fragility and the delicacy of the meeting point,” said curator Hila Shaltieli.

 - Administering Bodies: Shenkar.
 Engineering.
 Design.
 Art., The Israel Museum - Jerusalem

 - Design team: Asaf Hanuka, Nelly Agassi, Philip Thomanek, Nadav Barkan, Gali Cnaani, Dekel Bobrov, Pini Leibovich, David Amar, Danielle Weinberg, Maya Arazi, Rami Tareef, Alon Meron

 - Curators: Hila Shaltieli, Galit Gaon, Sharon Weiser-Ferguson, Nurith Goshen, Neta Konforti